LunamNauta/controller_utilities/README.md

 One major thing that I haven't addressed is detecting if the controller has been disconnected / the file descriptor is no longer valid.
 Right now, if you disconnect the controller, the library stills tries to read the stream, and never closes the event file.

+Another is that when disabling polling for a controller, I need to mutex guard the file descriptor so that it doesn't try to read from the file after the descriptor is closed but before the function returns